deepwater-hooligans/docs/overview.md

 ## Special interest groups
 ### Open to anyone
 These groups you can self-join via [SEAT](https://deepwaterhooligans.com/).
-* **Warlords** -- structure bashing sig to make timers for fights.
-Leshak or other heavy armor ship recommended.
+* **Warlords** -- Bashing sig to make timers for fights.
+Leshak or other heavy armor ship required.
 * **Roamers** -- self-explanatory. discussion about roaming and pings for roaming
 * **Pochven** -- PvEvP sig.
-Vargur and implants required.
 Expect fights and around 500m-1b isk per night.
 * **Marketeers** - Like to seed the market or contracts?
 This is the place to collaborate and discuss.
 * **Industry** - Want to use our indy park?
 This is where you go for advice and collaboration.
+* **Moon Miners** - Like chewing on rocks?
+This would be the place to find like minded folks.

 ### Talk to leadership
 * **Capitals** -- capital fits and pings.
 JDC5 and cap ownership required.
 * **Supers** -- all supers (hyper and tank) go in this channel, discuss with Tim to get access
 * **Armor Supers** -- armor supers and titans.
 Dedicated fax alt + armor buffer fax ownership required.
 Discuss w/ Tim for access
-* **Popkrab** -- Krab beacon running/save group.
-You will only be saved if you are in this group.
-CEO vouch and Tim approval required.

 ### Not Eve-related
 * **Photography** -- for discussion of photography and sharing pictures